 The word “agency” is often used in association with good parenting, but it can be difficult for most parents to define.
 What does fostering or building agency mean and why is it important?

-“In my experience, fostering agency means facilitating free choice, then making clear connections between the choice and its outcome,” Dr. Joe Dilley, a clinical psychologist and author of the book, The Game Is Playing Your Kid: How to Unplug & Reconnect in the Digital Age tells Parentology.
-“We know from Erik Erikson’s midcentury work that it’s essential for kids to both feel autonomous and to then grasp how their decisions impact [themselves and others] in order for them to ultimately develop capacities like initiative, purpose, competence, and identity.”
+“In my experience, fostering agency means facilitating free choice, then making clear connections between the choice and its outcome,” Dr. Joe Dilley, a clinical psychologist and author of the book The Game Is Playing Your Kid: How to Unplug & Reconnect in the Digital Age tells Parentology.
+“We know from Erik Erikson’s midcentury work it’s essential for kids to both feel autonomous and to then grasp how their decisions impact [themselves and others] in order for them to ultimately develop capacities like initiative, purpose, competence, and identity.”